ollim84/Data-Science-Projects/README.md

 * Data Visualization Project - shows how to communicate data visually using appropriate plots and charts.

 * Machine Learning Project - shows how to effectively build a model that makes accurate predictions with data

+The projects shall be implemented in Python and in Jupyter Notebook.